 There are 3 terminals at the World Trade Centre (WTC) pier which are called North, South and East terminals.

 Sant Bertrand Terminal, is also near to the WTC (refer to our cruise terminal map) This terminal is generally used for ferries between Barcelona and the Balearic Islands.

 There is one small terminal at the Maremagnum Port Vell however this terminal is mainly used for large ships and not cruise liners.

 The nearest cruise terminal to La Rambla is about a 10 minute walk away.
 However there are 7 cruise terminals and if you arrive at one which is furthest from La Rambla you would need to catch a shuttle bus called the Blue Bus (see details below) which will take you to Mirador de Colom (The memorial to Christopher Columbus).

-It is not recommended to walk to the city centre if you are arriving at cruise terminals A, B, C or D (Adossat Quay) because you have a long walk (about 2 km).
-Terminal If you have luggage you will not find this walk too comfortable in the midday heat.
+It is not recommended to walk to the city centre if you are arriving at cruise terminals A, B, C or D (Adossat Quay) because you have a long walk (about 2 km) from the terminal to the Columbus Monument which is at the foot of La Rambla.
+If you have luggage you will not find this walk too comfortable in the midday heat.
 If you are arriving at the North, East or South cruise terminals (at the World Trade Centre) then it is possible for you to walk, although it is still a good 15 minutes to the foot of La Rambla.